Docs

 } else if (err instanceof StileRateLimitError) {

-// 429 — the SDK already retried (maxRetries); back off before trying again
+// 429 — the SDK exhausted maxRetries; wait before trying again

 } else if (err instanceof StileError) {